digitalbazaar/jsonld.js/README.md

 Introduction
 ------------

+This library is an implementation of the [JSON-LD][] specification in JavaScript.

-JSON, as specified in [RFC4627][], is a simple language for representing objects on the Web.
+JSON, as specified in [RFC7159][], is a simple language for representing objects on the Web.
 Linked Data is a way of describing content across different documents or Web sites.
 Web resources are described using IRIs, and typically are dereferencable entities that may be used to find